Explaining the Success of AdaBoost and Random Forests as Interpolating Classifiers: Competing Explanations for the Effectiveness of Boosting

 \subsection{Statistical Optimization View of Boosting}

 \citet{Friedman2000} take great strides to clear up the mystery of boosting to provide statisticians with a statistical view of the subject.
 The heart of their article is the recasting of boosting as a statistically familiar program for finding an additive model by means of a forward stage-wise approximate optimization of an exponential criterion.
-In short, this view places boosting firmly in classical statistical territory by clearly defining it a a procedure to search through the space of convex combinations of {\em weak} learners or {\em base} classifiers.
+In short, this view places boosting firmly in classical statistical territory by clearly defining it as a procedure to search through the space of convex combinations of {\em weak} learners or {\em base} classifiers.
 This explanation has been widely assimilated and has reappeared in the statistical literature as well as in a plethora of computer science articles.
-The reader is referred to \citet{Mayr2014} for a recent literature review of boosting algorithms in these areas, especially in biostatisics.
 Subsequent to the seminal publication of \citet{Friedman2000} there has been a flurry of activity dedicated to theoretical analysis of the algorithm.
 This was made possible by the identification of boosting as optimization, which therefore admits of a mathematically tractable representation.
-Research on the optimization properties of AdaBoost and the exponential loss function is still an active area of research, see \citep{Mukherjee2013}, for example.
+Research on the optimization properties of AdaBoost and the exponential loss function is still an active area of research, see \cite{Mukherjee2013}, for example.